 - The reduced size of the sensor is considered in the stills world to be a worthwhile compromise in the name of faster frame rates.
 The equivalency in HD video might be sensor read-out times, because the rolling-shutter nastiness was so minimal that we did not shy away from Bourne-cam, whip-pans, and scrolling backgrounds.

 - Speaking as someone who owns a 5D Mark II and a 7D, it’s that last point that makes me most envious of the Mark IV.
 Seeing in the dark is cool, but not worrying about Jello-cam is even better.

 - Vincent and I collaborated with a third co-director, David Nelson.
-Sharing directing duties is hard, but if you put real effort into the collaboration it can be very rewarding.
+Sharing directing duties is hard, but if you put real effort into the collaboration it can be rewarding.

 - We did color correct and lightly denoise the shots.
-When Reverie first hit, it was important to see “what the camera can do,” but now I think we’ve all matured a bit and are interested in how a new camera fits into a reasonable post pipeline.
+When Reverie first hit, it was important to see “what the camera can do,” but now I think we’ve all matured a bit, and are interested in how a new camera fits into a reasonable post pipeline.

 - You can color correct a three-minute short in one night using After Effects and Colorista.
 Sunrises are pretty.

 The inevitable question: Should you buy the Mark IV?
-It’s gonna be expensive, and the APS-H sensor feels like a rest-stop on the way to a 1Ds Mark IV with full frame (and possiby a million other things we want, according to rather optimistic rumors).
+It’s gonna be expensive, and the APS-H sensor feels like a rest-stop on the way to a 1Ds Mark IV with full frame (and possibly a million other things we want, according to rather optimistic rumors).
 I’m happy with my 7D, and hold out hope for a firmware update for my 5D Mark II (UPDATE: Holy shit!).
 I’ll hold off on buying a Mark IV.

 Until the next time I feel like making a movie in the dark.